 FOURTH GRADE – The fourth-grade students are introduced to the unique aspects of the Fish Slough desert spring ecosystem through four activities.

 - Plant Communities – This station introduces students to ecosystems and plant communities.
 Students look at three plant communities, desert scrub, alkali scrub, and alkali meadow, and explore how plants adapt to the different demands of each place.

 - Archeology – Students are introduced introduces to the science of archaeology by exploring an early man site.
 Students will learn how artifacts left behind provide a key to how people lived at Fish Slough long ago.

 - Geology of Fish Slough -Here students examine how the forces of nature, faulting, volcanism, glaciations, and erosion have shaped Fish Slough and the Owens Valley.

 - Owens Pupfish – In this activity the students participate in a scientific investigation, “The Mystery of the Missing Pupfish.”
 Students collect data on plant and animal life in and around the slough, water conditions before they create their own hypothesis on why the endangered Owens pupfish is no longer present at this location.

-Classroom activities include the use of two Great Explorations in Math and Science (GEMS) Lawrence Hall of Science, Berkeley guides, Stories and Stones and Exploring Artifacts, plus materials on the Owens Valley Paiute, geology of the Owens Valley, desert plants and directions for making petroglyphs and twined baskets.
+Classroom activities include the use of two Great Explorations in Math and Science (GEMS) Lawrence Hall of Science, Berkeley guides, Stories and Stones, and Exploring Artifacts, plus materials on the Owens Valley Paiute, the geology of the Owens Valley, desert plants, and directions for making petroglyphs and twined baskets.

 - Birding – Students are taught how to use binoculars and then go on a bird walk to identify the many different birds living on the COSA.